JohnnyHuang0515/project_gutenberg/README.md

 | `beautifulsoup4` | 4.13.4          | `pip install beautifulsoup4`     |

- ✅ You can check installed versions using `pip list` or `conda list`.
+ ✅ You can check installed versions with `pip list` or `conda list`.

 ---

 ## 🧠Program Overview

-This script performs the following tasks:
+This script performs the following steps:

-1. Accesses the Chinese book page on Project Gutenberg
+1. Accesses the Chinese books page on Project Gutenberg
-2. Checks if the book title is purely in Chinese (skips English titles)
+2. Filters out titles that are not fully in Chinese (skipping English titles)
 3. Retrieves the book ID and corresponding HTML content page
-4. Extracts content from the page (only paragraphs containing Chinese characters)
+4. Extracts the content (only paragraphs containing Chinese characters)
-5. Saves each book as a `.txt` file in the `project_gutenberg/` folder
+5. Saves each book as a `.txt` file in the `project_gutenberg/` directory

 ---

 ## ▶️ How to Run

-1. Make sure you have Python 3.6+ installed
+1. Ensure you have Python 3.6 or later installed
 2. Save this file as `gutenberg_crawler.py`
-3. Run the script in the terminal:
+3. Run the script in your terminal:

 ```bash
 python gutenberg_crawler.py